aihanif/Project-2--Analysis-Data/README.md

 - Use the data after cleaning process, the good data will help the process of analysis going better.
 The analysis result will more easily to understand and effective to visualize the pattern and trend data in graph.

 Objective
-- used data cleaned to do analysis
+- Used data cleaned to do analysis
-- Analysis data with Exploratory Data Analysis(EDA)
+- Analyze data with Exploratory Data Analysis(EDA)
-- understanding about data, see the pattern and trend in graph
+- Understanding about data, see the pattern and trend in graph
-- summarize the analysis from the dat data has been show in plot graph
+- Summarize the analysis from the dat data has been show in plot graph
+- Analyze the problem either Software/Database/Hardware/Code level/Network issues.